TNOCS/WorldExplorer/readme.md

 - Clicker (suggested).

 ## Getting Started - Development
-1. Open Unity (if there is a version mismatch warning, make sure there is a backup and automatically upgrade the project).
+1. Open Unity (if there is a version mismatch warning, automatically upgrade the project.
+Make a backup if you already edited the project).
 2. Open the MainScene.scene.

-The `Managers` gameobject contains many script that allow for easy editing, debugging and adding voice commands.
+The `Managers` gameobject contains several scripts that allow for easy editing, debugging and adding voice commands.

-The generation of buildings and objects are done through Factories.
+The generation of buildings and objects is done through Factories.
 Interaction is called through the relevant InputHandlers.
 Interaction and user interface functionalities are performed through the relevant scripts in the Scripts/Interaction folder.